5G-MAG/rt-libflute/README.md

 ## Installation guide

-Installation of libflute consists of 3 simple steps:
+Installation of libflute consists of 4 simple steps:
 1. Getting the source code
+2. Installing the dependencies
-2. Build setup
+3. Build setup
-3. Building
+4. Building

 ### Step 1: Getting the source code
 ````